protono/hello-algo/algos.md

 - The time complexity of selection sort is $O(n^2)$ in any case. **Given a partially ordered set of data, insertion sort is usually more efficient than selection sort**.
 - Selection sort is unstable and cannot be applied to multilevel sorting.

-11.5. quick sort
+### 11.5 quick sort

 "Quick Sort" is a sorting algorithm based on the divide-and-conquer strategy, which is efficient and widely used.

 The core operation of quicksort is "pivot partitioning", and its goal is to select an element in the array as the "reference number", move all elements smaller than the reference number to its left, and move elements larger than the reference number to its right.
 Specifically, the pivot division process is shown in the folowing picture.

-1. Select the leftmost element of the array as the reference number, and initialize two pointers $i$ and $j$ to point to the two ends of the array respectively.
+1. Select the leftmost element of the array as the reference number, and initialize two pointers `i` and `j` to point to the two ends of the array respectively.
 2. Set up a loop, use `i` (`j`) in each round to find the first element that is larger (smaller) than the reference number, and then swap the two elements.
 3. Repeat step `2.` until `i` and `j` meet then stop, and finally swap the reference number to the dividing line of the two sub-arrays.